Getting a college degree is more important than ever. Yet, only 60% of at-risk students enrolled in college finish within six years.

-Last year the New York Times reported that “38 colleges had more students from the top 1 percent than the bottom 60 percent.”
+In a report by the New York Times, it’s stated that “38 colleges had more students from the top 1 percent than the bottom 60 percent.”
 One of my closest friends is first-generation and was raised in Los Angeles.

 She received a scholarship to attend an Ivy League college in New England.
-While it is a true testament to her hard work in high school, it wasn’t without serious implications.
+While it’s a true testament to her hard work in high school, it wasn’t without serious implications.

-The cultural difference of coming from a BIPOC school and community – to a historically wealthy college made her feel as if she didn’t belong there.
-She knew getting her degree there, would afford her opportunities where she could get a good-paying job and help her family.
+The cultural difference of coming from a BIPOC school and community to a historically wealthy college made her feel like she didn’t belong there.
+She knew getting her degree there, would afford her opportunities to get a good-paying job and help her family.

 While she was able to finish her degree, some of her friends who were on similar tracks weren’t so lucky.
 This is a barrier many lower-income and first-gen students face.

 Setting yourself up for success is intentional.
 It’s a more thoughtful process than a good financial aid package at a designer school.

 It’s important to feel comfortable where you decide to go to college.
 You’re making an investment in yourself.
 If having a social connection in this process is of value for you, research your options in-depth.